Hya5th/Hya5th/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a first year student in IT for 3 years and learning web, jvs, sql and few more things.
+I'm a second year student in IT for 3 years and learning web, jvs, sql and few more things.

 I'm curretly working on how tracks every update on a website with python